 Ok.
 I see the gap.
 So how do I bridge it?

-• Good news is you don’t bridge it, biology in the soil does – trillions of microscopic life forms that team up with plants and together, sort everything from nourishment to immunity.
-Your role is to create a garden environment in which they enjoy to live.
+- Good news is you don’t bridge it.
+Biology in the soil does.
+Trillions of microscopic life forms in ‘healthy’ soil, team up with plants and together, sort everything from nourishment to immunity.
+Your role is to create a garden in which they enjoy to live.

 How helpful are they!
 I want them on board!
-How do I create an environment such as this?
+How do I create a garden such as this?

 Homemade compost

-Compost doesn’t directly feed the plants, compost supports the biology which in turn feeds plants.
+Compost doesn’t directly feed the plants, it improves soil structure which houses nutrients and biology which in turn feeds plants.

 Homemade compost, friends, is chalk and cheese from bought compost.
 Making your own is well worth it and it isn’t as arduous as you think because you don’t need near as much as you think you do, and because I can set you up for ease and speed.